The art of formulating good questions

 When opening a new bank account, how would you feel if you were provided with a mobile banking service that works very poorly?

-The initial set of questions proposes a binary option: either the feature is present or it isn’t.
+The initial set of questions considers a binary option: either the feature is present or it isn’t.
 You’re asking customers how they would feel about the mobile banking’s presence, not about its performance.
 You want to know whether you should even investigate the idea of a mobile banking service.

 From the results (55% Attractive), it’s clear that a mobile banking service would be a competitive differentiator.

-But what is “bad performance” or “good performance”?
-Some customers will think financial errors are a sign of bad performance, while others may consider slow loading times frustrating enough to call it bad.
 To get useful results, the researcher should have split up the "good performance" feature into its parts.
 A separate survey with questions on financial errors and the app's loading times would have delivered far better results.

 Last updated